adammangzijun/tp/docs/DeveloperGuide.md

 **Aspect: How editpatient executes:**

-- **Alternative 1 (current choice):** Create a defensive copy of the Person and then editing it, then replace the original person with the edited person.
+- **Alternative 1 (current choice):** Create a defensive copy of the Person and then editing it, then replace the original patient with the edited patient.

   - Pros: Allows for more complex operations and functionalities in the future, like tracking edit histories.
 This immutability maintains integrity of the data.
   - Cons: Introduces added complexity and potential performance overhead.

-- **Alternative 2:** Edit the person directly in the AddressBook.
+- **Alternative 2:** Edit the patient directly in the AddressBook.
   - Pros: Direct and straightforward implementation.
   - Cons: May not be flexible if there are future requirements to retain edit history or additional patient properties.